 The Group tests whether intangible assets has suffered any impairment on an annual basis.
-The recoverable amount of a cash generating unit (CGU) is determined based on value-in-use calculations which require the use of assumptions.
+The recoverable amount of a cash generating unit (CGU) is determined based on value-in-use calculations which require the use of assumptions

-During the prior year, the Group recorded an impairment charge of \$8.9 million.
-The value in use calculations for the Group's CGU's used cash flow projections based on the financial budgets approved by the Board covering a one-year period with minimal annual growth rates applied for the years two to five and extrapolated to terminal value.
-The post-tax cashflows were discounted to present value using a post-tax discount rate of 20% (equivalent to pre-tax discount rate of 28.6%).
-Following the impairment charge, nil carrying value of intangible assets remained at 25 June 2017.
+The value-in-use cash flow projections are based on the financial budgets approved by the Board covering a one-year period with minimal annual growth rates applied for the years two to five and extrapolated to terminal value.
+The post-tax cashflows are discounted to present value using a post-tax discount rate of 20% (equivalent to pre-tax discount rate of 28.6%).

 The Group updated the CGU cash flow projections in the current year.
-There has been no write-back of prior year impairment charge.
-The intangible addition in the year relates to the customer list acquired as part of the Coffs Harbour clinic acquisition, amortised in line with the Group's accounting policy.
+There has been no write-back of prior year impairment charges.
+The intangible addition in the year relates to the customer list acquired as part of the Taree clinic acquisition, amortised in line with the Group's accounting policy.